-An alternative location for the boat ramp, immediately in front of the SSC Club House is not recommended as this area does not allow sufficient room for rigging, manoeuvring 4WD vehicles and trailers.
+An alternative location for the boat ramp, immediately in front of the SSC Club House is not recommended as this area does not allow sufficient room for manoeuvring 4WD vehicles and trailers.
+Building in this area would also require greater construction effort since it could not be combined with the other features of this proposal.

-3. Improved access road to the boat ramp.
+3. Improved access road to the boat ramp, with turning area.

 The dirt road that allows access to the sandy launch area is prone to waterlogging after heavy rain and needs repair to allow access at all states of weather.
+The area between the oval and the sandy launch area also needs to allow vehicles to park, reverse and turn, and leave enough room for boats to be rigged on land.

-It is proposed that the dirt road is repaired with a layer of dirt and gravel, compacted to be level with the surrounding grass to allow uninterrupted drainage, and that this is extended to the new turning area.
+It is proposed that the dirt road is repaired with a layer of dirt and gravel, compacted to be level with the surrounding grass to allow uninterrupted drainage, and that this is extended to provide a parking and turning area.
+The construction would allow direct access to the boat ramp.